TT-4010 - In memoriam Alfred Seiser (1931 - 2000)

 Wien, circa Monday 19 June 1899 (Fred W. Gaisberg)

 The oldest Viennese recording in the collection, made on Gaisberg's first tour of Europe, and living proof that even the earliest type of gramophone was very well able to record bowed and plucked string instruments.
-The preponderance of brass bands on early records thus was not so much a technical necesseity, but largely a reflection of the popular taste of the period.
+The preponderance of brass bands on early records thus was not so much a technical necesseity, but largely a reflection of the popular taste of the period.03: Charlotten-Walzer (Hans Franzos)

 piano: Hermine Mayer